 Searching for Freelance Writing Jobs in Nearby States

 I do not restrict myself to searching for local writing jobs in New Jersey.
 Because I live close to New York, I also use the above job search processes to search nearby cities in New York, such as New York City, Albany, and Rochester.
-I often find more freelance writing jobs in New York City than I find in all of the combined regions of New Jersey.
+I often find more freelance writing jobs in New York City than I find in all regions of New Jersey.

 If you live in the suburbs (like I do) or a quiet farm town, always search the closest city next to your state.
 You can often find and secure more freelance writing jobs this way.
 Even though you may live a state away from a major city, I find that employers are more likely to hire you than freelancers who reside in far away states because you are “more local” to them.
 [THE END]